wghglory/gitbook/HighChart/highChart_demo.md

         chartData.xAxis.plotBands.push({
           color: '#fcfcfc', // Color value
           from: index - 0.03, // Start of the plot band
-          to: index + 0.03 // End of the plot band
+          to: index + 0.03, // End of the plot band });
-        });
         return {
           analysisId: a.analysisId,
           yaosu: a.key,
           y: a.value,
           productId: product.id,
-          productName: product.name
+          productName: product.name,
         };
       });